 Eliminates discriminatory insurance practices

-- Insurance companies can no longer deny you coverage, even if you have a preexisting condition such as diabetes, high-blood pressure or cancer.
-If you or a family member gets sick or injured, health insurance companies can’t cut off your coverage or cancel your plan just because you get sick or injured.
+- Health insurance companies can no longer deny you coverage, because you have a preexisting condition such as diabetes, high-blood pressure or cancer.
+They can’t cut off your coverage or cancel your plan just because you get sick or injured.

 Increases access to health care in rural areas

-- Ensures that hospital and other providers in rural communities receive Medicare funds they need to offer quality care and keep their doors open
+- Provides Medicare funds to hospitals and other providers in rural communities so they can offer quality care and keep their doors open.

 - Expands community-based health care centers in rural areas, as well as grants for school-based health centers in underserved areas.